cardano-foundation/CIPs/CIP-0108/README.md

 We did this for two reasons; familiarity and competency.
 Those who are involved in Cardano are familiar with the CIP format, meaning they will be intuitively understand these fields being reused here.
 These fields in combination have also been fairly battle tested via the CIPs process and thus act as a good standard to describe problems and their solutions.

+### New `witness` type
+We introduce a new witness type to be able to reuse existing dApp-Wallet infrastructure.
+The type as described allows for reuse of the CIP-30 signData standard, which means that governance dApps are able to implement this without needing any alterations to existing wallets.

+### Markdown Text Styling
+We choose to introduce rich text standard here because we see significant value in supporting it.
+Rich text styling improves the ability for the author to express themselves.
+Furthermore, most potential voters are use to such standards when reviewing metadata.

 ### Character Limits
 With this design, we wanted to allow for quick and easy differentiation between governance actions.